massivelines/login-node-for-spotify/README.md

 ## Inspiration from
 [spotify-player](https://github.com/JMPerez/spotify-player)

-TODO: how to access localStorage
 TODO: heroku deploy launch button
-TODO: how login is hidden
 TODO: if new scopes force new login